'Incredibly embarrassing': BNZ customers hit by second major outage in three days

-Frustrated BNZ customers tonight are again experiencing payment issues after the company suffered its second major outage in just days.
+Frustrated BNZ customers tonight were once again experiencing payment issues after the company suffered its second major outage in just days.

-In a post on social media, BNZ said it's "aware" customers cannot use BNZ credit cards or payWave.
+In an update just after 7.40pm, BNZ said the issue had been resolved.

-"Online banking balances and transactions are also not currently showing for credit cards.
+In a post on social media earlier, BNZ had said it was "aware" customers could not use BNZ credit cards or payWave.

 She had cash so was able to pay for the food, but she was embarrassed and "stressed out" at being declined.